Home High Level Design V

 • we start from the root node and keep traversing down the tree until we find the desired segment. then using the doubly linked list pointers, we traverse the neighboring segments

-• this is also called a “geo spatial index”
+• this is also called a “geo spatial index” - geo spatial indices are of different types like quad trees, geo hash, etc

 • we can partition data based on region id